dbousfie/1026bot/syllabus.md

+ast Update: Sep 3
-eminder: You can also use the Course Info Bot
+Reminder: You can also use the Course Info Bot
 Do I have to attend each lecture on Tuesdays and tutorial on Thursday each week?
 Yes.